skoushik007/TravelRecommender/README.md

 cost = travelSolution(origin, destination, departureTime, arrivalTime)

-travelSolution function is what our module does, finds the cheapest route of all possible flight routes.
+travelSolution function is what our module does, finds the cheapest route of all possible flight routes that can occur between origin, destination.

 lets vary arrival time , let arrival1 < arrival2. we would expect something like below.